Psychotherapy & Hypnotherapy for Treating Depression

-Any talking therapy that focuses solely on the story of the depression – i.e. your history or all the reasons why you are depressed, without using any emotional ease or goal centred strategy is likely to make depression worse.
+Any talking therapy that focuses solely on the story of the depression – i.e. your history or all the reasons why you are depressed, without gaining any emotional ease or having a goal centred strategy is likely to make depression worse.
 Every time you revisit the story and feelings, you are effectively sealing the bond in the brain structures that fire off the depression.
 This isn’t to suggest that there is no counselling element to a good depression treatment but more to understand that it’s useful to know when to start thinking ahead and rehearsing for a life that is free of depression.